klaus78/Computer-Science-Flashcards/design-patterns.md

 **Structural** design patterns define how the objects are structures and organized.

 The main structural patterns are:
 * **Adapter**: is used when two objects with mismatching interfaces want to communicate.
-The interface of one of the objects is adapted to the other interface so that the communication is possible.
+Let's say `class1` wants to communicate with `class2` but their interfaces are incopatible.
+The solution is to create an ``IAdapter`` interface that implements the `class2` interface and  ``Adapter `` class implementing `IAdapter`.
+The `Adapter` class holds a reference to `class2`.
+At this point `class1` can interact with `class2` through `Adapter`.
 * **Bridge**: this patterns shows that composition is more flexible than inheritance.
-This pattern is used to make changes to different aspects of a system independent of one another.
+This pattern is used to make changes to different aspects of a system independently of each other.

   Suppose that we have a product and a delivery service.
-If we set the delivery service type inside a product class and we create anew delivery service, we also need to create a new product class with that new delivery service.
+If we set the delivery service type inside a product class and we create a new delivery service, we also need to create a new product class with that new delivery service.

   A more flexible solution is that product class references an abstract class of delivery service.
-In this way I can add a new delivery service without having to create a new product class.
+In this way we can add a new delivery service without having to create a new product class.

 * **Composite**: is used when we have a tree-like set of objects.
 For example we could have a large container box that contains smaller fridge boxes and those fridge boxes contain food boxes.
 This is a tree structure.
 We create an interface ``IComposite`` with the `getPrice()` method that is shared by both the nodes and the leaves.
 Each node in the tree can have children or not.